cschreib/observable_unique_ptr/README.md

 ## Alternative implementation

 An alternative implementation of an "observable unique pointer" can be found [here](https://www.codeproject.com/articles/1011134/smart-observers-to-use-with-unique-ptr).
-It does not compile out of the box with gcc unfortunately, but it does contain more features (like creating an observer pointer from a raw `this`) and lacks others (their `make_observable` always performs two allocations).
+It does not compile out of the box with gcc unfortunately and lacks certain features (their `make_observable` always performs two allocations).
 Have a look to check if this better suits your needs.